 Sign in to join the waiting list during drop-in hours or view the current waitlist to check your position or see how many other students are already waiting.

 - Book an Appointment

 Appointments can be booked with a Staff Advisor for 15 or 30 minutes.
 They are designed to accommodate students wanting to have more in-depth discussions about their studies or to discuss more complicated or sensitive matters.
-Appointments will take place remotely over Zoom until further notice.
+Appointments can take place remotely over Zoom or In Person.
 If you prefer a Google Meeting or phone meeting, please mention this when you book the appointment.

 Instructions on making an advising appointment via CalCentral can be found here.
 Note that if you are not a declared Statistics major, you will need to select Statistics from the dropdown menu for Advisor Type.